 - 1. LT: Indicates a tire, designated by the Tire and Rim Association (T&RA), that is intended for service on light trucks. - 2.
-Load Range/Load Inflation Limits: Indicates the tire's load-carrying capabilities and its inflation limits. - 3.
-Maximum Load Dual lb. (kg) at psi (kPa) cold: Indicates the maximum load and tire pressure
+Load Range/Load Inflation Limits: Indicates the tire's load-carrying capabilities and its inflation limits.

-4. Maximum Load Single lb. (kg) at psi (kPa) cold: Indicates the maximum load and tire pressure when the tire is used as a single; defined as two tires (total) on the rear axle.
+- 3. Maximum Load Dual lb. (kg) at psi (kPa) cold: Indicates the maximum load and tire pressure when the tire is used as a dual; defined as four tires on the rear axle (a total of six or more tires on the vehicle). - 4.
+Maximum Load Single lb. (kg) at psi (kPa) cold: Indicates the maximum load and tire pressure when the tire is used as a single; defined as two tires (total) on the rear axle.